KaRtHiK-56/layoffs/README.md

 I Explored the data at first and then with data cleaning , Exploratory data analysis and decoded all the questions with a conclusion.

 For future improvements it is possible to make this project live and also can make a time series analysis on this as layoff predictions.
+I have not uploaded my python code for personal reasons.